 - alterers A list of Alterers which are applied to the offspring population, in the defined order.
 The default value of this property is set to Single-PointCrossover<>(0.2) followed by Mutator<>(0.15). - clock The java.time.Clock used for calculating the execution durations.
-A Clock with nanosecond precision (System.nanoTime()) is used as default. - constraint This property lets you override the default implementation of the Phenotype.isValid method, which is useful if the Phenotype validity not only depends on valid property of the elements it consists of.
+A Clock with nanosecond precision (System.nanoTime()) is used as default. - constraint This property lets you override the default implementation of the Phenotype::isValid method, which is useful if the Phenotype validity not only depends on valid property of the elements it consists of.
 A description of the Constraint interface is given in section 2.5. - executor With this property it is possible to change the java.util.concurrent.Executor engine used for evaluating the evolution steps.
 This property can be used to define an application wide Executor or for controlling the number of execution threads.
 The default value is set to ForkJoin-Pool.commonPool(). - fitnessFunction This property defines the fitness Function used by the evolution Engine.
 (See section 1.3.3.1.) - genotypeFactory Defines the Genotype Factory used for creating new individuals.
-Since the Genotype is its own Factory, it is sufficient to create a Genotype, which serves as template. - maximalPhenotypeAge Set the maximal allowed age of an individual (Phenotype).
+Since the Genotype is its own Factory, it is sufficient to create a Genotype, which serves as a template. - interceptor The interceptor lets you define functions, which are able to change the EvolutionResult before and after an evolution step.
+An EvolutionInterceptor can be seen as a crosscutting aspect of the evolution process.
+One implementation of the EvolutionInterceptor is the FitnessNullifier, which allows you to enforce the reevaluation of the fitness values of all individuals.
+This might be handy, if the fitness function is not time-invariant and can change during the evolution process. - maximalPhenotypeAge Set the maximal allowed age of an individual (Phenotype).
 This prevents super individuals to live forever.
 The default value is set to 70. - offspringFraction Through this property it is possible to define the fraction of offspring (and survivors) for evaluating the next generation.
 The fraction value must within the interval [0, 1].
 The default value is set to 0.6.
 Additionally to this property, it is also possible to set the survivorsFraction, survivorsSize or offspringSize.
-All this additional properties effectively set the offspringFraction. - offspringSelector This property defines the Selector used for selecting the offspring population.
-The default values is set to TournamentSelect or<>(3). - optimize With this property it is possible to define whether the fitness Function should be maximized of minimized.
+All these additional properties effectively set the offspringFraction.

+- offspringSelector This property defines the Selector used for selecting the offspring population.
+The default values are set to TournamentSelect or<>(3). - optimize With this property it is possible to define whether the fitness Function should be maximized or minimized.
 By default, the fitness Function is maximized. - populationSize Defines the number of individuals of a population.
 The evolution Engine keeps the number of individuals constant.
 That means, the population of the EvolutionResult always contains the number of entries defined by this property.
-The default value is set to 50. - selector This method allows to set the offspringSelector and survivors-Selector in one step with the same selector.
+The default value is set to 50. - selector This method allows to set the offspringSelector and survivors-Selector in one step with the same selector. - survivorsSelector This property defines the Selector used for selecting the survivors population.
+The default values are set to TournamentSelector<>(3).